quincy-125/quincy_gu.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Mathematics, University of Minnesota - Twin Cities, 2019
-* Ph.D in Biomathematics, Bioinformatics, and Computational Biology, University of Minnesota - Twin Cities & Mayo Clinic College of Medicine and Sciences, 2023 (expected)
+* Ph.D in Biomathematics, Bioinformatics, and Computational Biology, University of Minnesota - Twin Cities & Mayo Clinic College of Medicine and Sciences, 2023 (Expected)

 <table>
   <caption>Ph.D.
 Advisors</caption>